Creating nodes

 - this file contains package metadata like author, description, version or required packages.
 Package can be built without changing it, but you should adjust this file if you want to publish your package to others.

-Write code for your first nodeβ
+Write your first node

-place it in src
+and place it in src

 folder under tutorial_pkg